kaenkogashi/DHR-WebImages/README.md

 B&B, B&BP, BP&BP: "B&B" denotes DHR instances in which, for both people, at least half of their bodies are visible.
 "B&BP" denotes cases where at least half of one person's body is visible and less than half of the other person's body visible.
 "BP\&BP" denotes cases in which, for both participants, only their body parts are visible.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-DHR_Verb_Ids are numbers from 1 to number 51.
+DHR_Verb_Ids are numbers from 1 to 51.
-numbers1: punch
+1: punch
-numbers2: kick
+2: kick
-numbers51: others
+51: others